Informo/specs/content/introduction/terminology.md

 #### Federation

 A federation is a set of nodes that are able to communicate with each other, similar to a mesh network.
-In this specifications, Matrix rooms are most of the time referred to as federations, as they can be broadly considered as federations with state machines.
+In this specifications, Matrix rooms are considered federations, as they can be broadly considered as federations with state machines.
+A federation is identified by a Matrix room ID.

 #### Node